Anytime (Brian McKnight album): Critical reception

-Chart performance
+Commercial performance

 In the United States, Anytime became McKnight's highest-charting album yet, peaking at number 13 on the Billboard 200.
 McKnight's first album to do so, it also reached the top on Billboards Top R&B/Hip-Hop Albums chart, spending three weeks at number one.
 According to Soundscan, Anytime had sold 1.7 million copies by January 1999.
 It was eventually certified double pltianum by the Recording Industry Association of America (RIAA), indicating sales in excess of 2.0 million copies.
 Billboard ranked the album fourth on its 1998 Top R&B/Hip-Hop Albums year-end chart.